pawelzny/pawelzny.github.io/about.md

 permalink: /about/
 ---

-I am a tech leader focused on Python and chatbots.
-On my blog I write about confusing or poorly documented features of tools and libraries I use.
+I write about confusing or poorly documented features of tools and libraries I use.

 Every single post is an essence from what I have learn from